-The results of the preceding comprehensive and critical review of the relevant scientific and epidemiologic evidence support a general causal relationship between exposure to drinking water contaminated with volatile organic compounds at Camp Lejeune and kidney cancer.
+The results of my comprehensive and critical review of the relevant scientific and epidemiologic evidence support a general causal relationship between exposure to drinking water contaminated with volatile organic compounds at Camp Lejeune and Parkinson's Disease.

-Furthermore, based upon the results of my analysis, it is my opinion that the military personnel and civilian workers at Camp Lejeune between 1953 and 1987 had the potential to be exposed to toxic volatile organic compounds in their drinking water at levels sufficient to cause kidney cancer.
-Factors impacting the level of exposure for a given person include the water system utilized at Camp Lejeune, the calendar years of exposure, the number of years on the base, and the amount of water consumed.
+Furthermore, based upon the results of my analysis, it is my opinion that the military personnel and civilian workers at Camp Lejeune between 1953 and 1987 had the potential to be exposed to toxic volatile organic compounds in their drinking water at levels sufficient to cause Parkinson's Disease.
+Factors impacting the level of exposure for a given individual include the water system utilized at